Manoo-hao/MSci_supplementary/README.md

+# MSci thesis supplementary files
+#### Manuel Blank - 130015707

 This repository contains supplementary file towards my MSci thesis.
-Some of the necessary supplementary information is to large and unwieldy to attach directly to the document, yet, I believe, necessary for completeness of the thesis.
-You may ignore it for marking purposes if you wish.
+Some of the necessary supplementary information, e.g. the code, is to large and unwieldy to attach directly to the document, yet, I believe, necessary for completeness of the thesis.

-# Content
+## Content

 ### Supplementary methods 1:
 List of R-studio packages including versions that were used at the time